ckirk/notyourguru/src/pages/index.md

   enabled: true
   heading: About Jesse
   description: >-
-    If you are reading this then that means something about this page has captured your interest, and for that I am grateful.
+    If you are reading this that means something about this page has captured your interest, and for that I am grateful.
 My name is Jesse, and I started "Not Your Guru" as a philosophy rooted in the belief that true wellness comes from empowering individuals to cultivate a deeper connection within themselves.

     As a personal trainer and wellness coach practitioner, I offer a diverse range of services, including in-person training, online coaching, transformative retreats, and ready-made training programs.
 My approach is not about providing quick fixes or being someone's guru; rather, it's about equipping individuals with the tools they need to navigate their own journey towards physical and emotional well-being.
 With a lifetime of learning and personal experience in both realms, my objective is to foster a supportive environment where clients can discover their inner strength, resilience, and self-awareness.